 A lawyer has an ethical duty toward you, his client.
-If you feel that your lawyer screwed your injury claim, there are several options available to you.
+If you feel that your lawyer is mishandling your personal injury claim, there are several options available to you.

-There are several reasons why you may become upset with your lawyer.
-Two of the significant issues are communication problems or a lack of respect toward you.
+There are several reasons why you may have a falling out with your lawyer.
+Two of the significant issues are communication problems or a lack of attention toward you and your case.
 If your legal representative is unwilling to listen to you or does not believe your version of the incident, it is improbable that your case can have a successful outcome.

 Know your rights

-Many legal clients aren’t aware that they choose to pick a different lawyer when pursuing a claim in civil court and often continue even though they are unhappy.
-This option can occur at any time without any additional costs, fees, or penalties.
-However, you will need to pay for the lawyer to catch up with the information.
+Many legal clients aren’t aware that they can choose to pick a different lawyer when pursuing a claim in civil court and often continue even though they are unhappy.

 Deciding to fire your attorney